kailash-manasarovar/statement/docs/timeline/2024/february.md

 ## Twitter starts to get more threatening

-- Initially, they do this via a weird fake account, Mark Mosely, who is just like the other fake accounts but decidedly more violent in tone.
+- Initially, they do this via a weird fake account, Mark Moseley, who is just like the other fake accounts but decidedly more violent in tone.
-- The Mark Mosely account has been tracking me for a few weeks.
+- The Mark Moseley account has been tracking me for a few weeks.
 I, again, think it is the trumpet teacher.
 There are many details of things only he or his associates could know.
+- I tell him I don't believe who he says he is.
+He posts an identification document for Mark Moseley from Portland Oregon.
+- I guess it's another delegate account.
-- He tells me now he prayed for something, and I came along.
+- He tells me now he prayed incessantly for something, help, and I came along.
 It seemed reasonable to me, still does.
 - In a DM, he tries to recruit me to their honey trap organization.
 This is on February 20th.
 - I refuse in no uncertain terms.
 - I have a copy of [my side of the conversation](../../content/images/threats/mark-moseley-mail.pdf) and I am sure this document contained both sides of the conversation when I originally copied it.